 - The child’s ability to associate with friends

 The court will approve any plan it considers to be in the child’s best interest.
-If you’re asking for sole custody, you must convince the court that granting joint custody would not be in your child’s best interest.
-The court will not grant custody to a parent with a history of family violence.
+If you ask for sole custody, you must convince the court that granting joint custody would not be in your child’s best interest.
+The court will not award custody to a parent with a history of family violence.
 If a parent has a history of family violence, the court will grant only supervised visitation.

 Strategies for Winning Custody Cases